cagov/caldata-mdsa-training/docs/data-transformation/dbt.md

 Depending on your situation, different environments in Snowflake could be represented by:

 * entirely different accounts
-* eifferent databases within the same account, or even
+* different databases within the same account, or even
 * different schemas within the same database.

 In our default MDSA architecture we usually have two environments, "dev" and "prod", which reside in the same Snowflake account.